AroosaIjaz/AroosaIjaz.github.io/_portfolio/fear.md

 shackles that become bigger and heavier with every momemt

-I desperately look around...every woman around me has her own...every one is drowning...
+I desperately look around...every woman around me had her own...every one of us was drowning...

 shackles that are bigger than life